 Which Sacramento axe throwing venue should I pick?

 Smash Sacramento downtown for the full experience (axes + rage rooms + central location).
 ForePlay for a social evening with multiple activities and a bar.
 Smash Citrus Heights for suburban convenience.
+All three are excellent choices for beginners.

 Can beginners do axe throwing in Sacramento?